 - Pay extra attention when passing another vehicle that is traveling in the same direction as you.
 Before oncoming traffic arrives, make sure you can safely complete the pass.
 If you are not sure, wait.
 If you see a car coming at you, slow down and be ready to move out of the way or stop.

 - Swerve to the right to avoid a car accident.
 Swerving into the left lane risks a head-on collision if a car is coming your way.
 If possible, avoid going off the road, but remember that it's better to go off the road than to hit another vehicle head-on, especially when traveling at highway speeds.

 - If a collision cannot be avoided, try a sideswipe rather than have a direct hit.

 - If you can't avoid a collision, aim for something stationary.
-It's always better to hit a stationary object than an object coming towards you at a similar speed to you.
-To reduce the impact of a head-on collision, try to hit the object with the side of your vehicle instead of hitting it directly, so the impact will not be as bad.
+It's always better to hit a stationary object than an object coming toward you at a similar speed to you.
+To reduce the impact of a head-on collision, try to hit the object with the side of your vehicle instead of hitting it directly.

 If you were involved in a car accident, you need the help of an experienced personal injury lawyer for legal counseling and representation.
 Call us for a free initial consultation; our seasoned Miami personal injury can help.